Recent from talks

 In 1967, the most complete known specimen of the extinct bear Arctodus was found in a cornfield near Rochester.

-In early April 1974 Indiana was one of the states that were impacted by the super tornado outbreak.
+In early April 1974, Indiana would be one of the states to be impacted by the super tornado outbreak.
 On April 3, 1974, an F4 tornado formed a few miles outside of Rochester.
 The tornado hit multiple houses in Rochester, also damaging Riddle Elementary School.
 The tornado killed 7 residents in the Rochester area before dissipating.

 According to the 2010 census, Rochester has a total area of 5.801 square miles (15.02 km2), of which 4.69 square miles (12.15 km2) (or 80.85%) is land and 1.111 square miles (2.88 km2) (or 19.15%) is water.